 - They can be eaten with cheese (traditionally Blue Vinny), dipped in tea or cider, or taken with honey and cream.
 This is known locally as thunder and lightning.

 - Dorset knobs were a favourite food of local author Thomas Hardy.
 He liked them with stilton cheese.

 - Dorset knobs are normally sold in a bag or tin in Dorset delicatessens, farm shops and independent food stores.
-I think our nearest stockist is Groves Nursery.
+I think our nearest stockist is Harbour News and Groves Nursery.
 They would make a nice little present to say thank you to someone who has been watering your garden / feeding your goldfish / looking after your hamster (etc) while you holiday in West Dorset.
 But be warned, supplies are limited.
 When they’re gone, they’re gone, until next year anyway.